growthops-digital/datocms-plugin-visual-select/README.md

 To understand the behaviour of `extends`, see the [Global Presets](#global-presets) section below.

-`options` represent each visual option displayed to the editor, as well the underlying value returned by the API.
+`options` represents each visual option displayed to the editor, as well the underlying value returned by the API.
 There are 4 required fields on each option:

 | Key | Value | Description |
 | --- | --- | --- |